Multi-level Multiple Instance Learning with Transformer for Whole Slide Image Classification: Ablation Study

 \subsubsection{Effects of Grouping Operator}

 To determine the impact of different grouping operators, we performed a series of experiments while keeping the other configurations unchanged.
 Notably, to avoid the effects of randomness, we employ \textit{coordinate grouping} instead of \textit{random grouping} on CAMELYON16, \textit{embedding grouping} instead of \textit{random grouping} on TCGA-NSCLC.
+The masking ratio is 0 for this part.

 We first study the influence of the number of sub-bags.
 The results are shown in Tab.~\ref{table:Effects of Groupnum}.
 In CAMELYON16 the test AUC decays as the number of sub-bags increases.
 This behavior can be attributed to the trade-off between the number of sub-bags and available memory resources.
 Larger numbers of sub-bags require less memory and computational cost, but it makes obstacles to effective communication between them.
 It can be predicted that the accuracy will be lower as the number of sub-bags increases.
 In TCGA-NSCLC, there are relatively fewer patches(with a minimum of 23 patches) in WSIs, we were able to split the dataset into up to 6 sub-bags using clustering.
 Compared with CAMELYON16, the performance deterioration in TCGA-NSCLC is relatively minor.